byte-engineer/GUIsDesignWS/README.md

 ![logos](Images/APSUI.jpg)

-[^1]: Actually we can use the recent version (PyQt6) but I used to use older version(o_o).
+[^1]: Actually we can use the latest version (PyQt6) but I used to use older version(o_o).
 Also there is no big differece between thim.